MrDAndersen/ffwebscrape/README.md

 that script will re-create the `projections_sources` object for the package

 ## Scraping data
-THe main function for scraping data is `scrape_data`.
+The main function for scraping data is `scrape_data`.
 This function will pull data from the sources specified, for the positions specified in the season and week specificed.
 To pull data for QBs, RBs, WRs, TEs and DSTs from CBS, ESPN and Yahoo for the 2018 season the user would run: